3. Talk to your partner

-Also try to agree on a way to get updated information about the parent’s income each year.
-You can agree to get copies of their most recent income tax return or notice of assessment every year.
-You can use this information to make sure the right amount of is being paid.
+Also try to agree on a way to get updated information about each other’s income each year.
+You can agree to send each other copies of your most recent income tax return or notice of assessment every year.

-If you and your partner agree, you can put what you’ve agreed to in a separation agreement.
+If you and your partner agree on how much spousal support should be paid and for how long, you can put what you’ve agreed to in a separation agreement.
 This is a written contract that you and your partner make.

 Your has to follow certain rules to make it binding and enforceable under the law.
 This means your agreement is made in a way that allows the court to order you or your partner to do what the agreement says, if either of you stop following it.

 For example, the rules say before you sign your agreement, you must understand it, the process is fair, and that you and your partner give complete and honest information about your finances.